masogit/amb-doc/docs/start/configuration.md

 jwt_max_age = 60
 ```

-> `base`, `version` should not be changed normally. `jwt_max_age` is the AM REST token expire time.
+> `base` and `version` should not be changed normally. `jwt_max_age` is the AM REST token expire time.

 ### User Rights
-AM Browser has 3 roles are configured in `am-browser-config.properties` file: Admin, Power user and Guest.
+AM Browser has 3 user roles configured in `am-browser-config.properties` file: Admin, Power user and Guest.

 ```
 [user]